Sleep Study Instructions and Information

 When you come for your study, you should bring:

-- your insurance card
+- your insurance card and driver's license

 - medications as prescribed